SzymonMachnik/RocketOrbitingSimulator/README.md

 ## 🛠️ How it works?
 (Explanation from physics point of view)
 ### Moving on orbit
+The image illustrates the forces acting on a rocket in Earth's orbit.
+The red vector 𝐹𝐺 represents the gravitational force pulling the rocket toward the Earth, while the blue vector 𝑉𝑅 indicates the rocket's velocity tangent to its orbital path.
+The combined interaction of these, well balanced, forces results in the stable orbital motion depicted by the circular trajectory around the Earth.

 ### Speed up to go slower, slow down to faster?
+As we see in the image above, if we use engines distance to Earth will increase, but rocket velocity decrease.

 ## 💻 Tech Stack
 ### Programming language: